Swiss steak with brown gravy was a ‘feel-good' meal at our house when I was growing up.

 THANK YOU STAN!

-If you like this recipe for Swiss steak with brown gravy, please share it with the buttons below the post, thank you!
+If you like this recipe for Swiss steak with brown gravy, please share it with the social links, thank you!

 - Tender Grassfed Meat: Traditional Ways to Cook Healthy Meat